Food coloring: History: 19th and 20th centuries

 Concerns over food safety led to numerous regulations throughout the world.
 German food regulations released in 1882 stipulated the exclusion of dangerous "minerals" such as arsenic, copper, chromium, lead, mercury, and zinc, which were frequently used as ingredients in colorants.
 In contrast to today's regulatory guidelines, these first laws followed the principle of a negative listing (substances not allowed for use); they were already driven by the main principles of today's food regulations all over the world, since all of these regulations follow the same goal: the protection of consumers from toxic substances and from fraud.
-In the United States, the Pure Food and Drug Act of 1906 reduced the permitted list of synthetic colors from 700 down to seven.
-The seven dyes initially approved were Ponceau 3R (FD&C Red No. 1), amaranth (FD&C Red No. 2), erythrosine (FD&C Red No. 3), indigotine (FD&C Blue No. 2), light green SF (FD&C Green No. 2), naphthol yellow 1 (FD&C Yellow No. 1), and orange 1 (FD&C Orange No. 1).
+Following the Pure Food and Drug Act of 1906, the United States introduced Food Inspection Decision (F.I.D.)
+76, which included a list of seven "straight colors" approved for use in food.
+The seven dyes were Ponceau 3R (FD&C Red No. 1), amaranth (FD&C Red No. 2), erythrosine (FD&C Red No. 3), indigotine (FD&C Blue No. 2), light green SF (FD&C Green No. 2), naphthol yellow 1 (FD&C Yellow No. 1), and orange 1 (FD&C Orange No. 1).
 Even with updated food laws, adulteration continued for many years.

 In the 20th century, improved chemical analysis and testing led to the replacement of the negative lists by positive listings.
 Positive lists consist of substances allowed to be used for the production and the improvement of foods.
 Most prevailing legislations are based on positive listing.
 Positive listing implies that substances meant for human consumption have been tested for their safety, and that they have to meet specified purity criteria prior to their approval by the corresponding authorities.
 In 1962, the first EU directive (62/2645/EEC) approved 36 colorants, of which 20 were naturally derived and 16 were synthetic.
 This directive did not list which food products the colorants could or could not be used in.
 At that time, each member state could designate where certain colors could and could not be used.
 In Germany, for example, quinoline yellow was allowed in puddings and desserts, but tartrazine was not.
 The reverse was true in France.
 This was updated in 1989 with 89/107/EEC, which concerned food additives authorized for use in foodstuffs.